 Elderberry is one of the most commonly used medicinal plants in the world.
 They come from flowering plant belonging to Adoxaceae family.
 This tree is native to Europe, and commonly used for culinary and herbal medicine.
 In culinary, we often use elderberry to make jam, chutney, or wine.
 As herbal medicine, elderberry are used to treat influenza, infections, sciatica, headaches, dental pain, heart pain and nerve pain, as well as a laxative and diuretic.

 They are used to boost immune system and help the body to fight against infections.
-So when the flu season is here, i know it is time to make my elderberry syrup at home.
+Thus, as flu season is here, Iknow it is time to make my homemade elderberry syrup.

 How to make elderberry syrup at home: